Källby Runestones: Vg 55

 Västergötland Runic Inscription 55 or Vg 55 is the Rundata designation for an inscription consisting of runic text in the younger futhark inscribed on two serpents that frame a cross.
 The inscription, which is on a sandstone stone that is 4.4 meters in height, is classified as being carved in Runestone style Pr2, which is also known as Ringerike style.
 This is the classification for inscriptions where the text bands have attached serpent heads depicted as seen from above.
 Vg 55 has been known since the Swedish runestone surveys of the 16th century, and was described by Ole Worm in 1555.
 Although carved in sandstone, an inspection in 1995–96 found that 84% of the runes were intact.

 The runic text states that the stone was raised by two sons named Ulfr and Ragnarr in memory of their father Fari, who is described as being a Christian and having "good belief in God".
-The inscription has been noted as evidence of the influence of Christian ethics in the meaning of "good" in Viking Age Sweden.
+The inscription has been noted as evidence of the influence of Christian ethics on the meaning of "good" in Viking Age Sweden.